-3 Definition of the Class "phylo"
+4 Definition of the Class "phylo"

-The class "phylo" is used to code "acyclical" phylogenetic trees.
-These trees have no reticulations, and all their internal nodes are of degree 3 or more, except the root (in the case of rooted trees) which is of degree 2 or more.
+The class "phylo" is used to code standard phylogenetic trees with no reticulations, and all internal nodes are of degree 2 or more.
 An object of class "phylo" is a list with the following mandatory elements:

-- 1. A numeric matrix named edge with two columns and as many rows as there are branches in the tree; - 2.
+- 1. A matrix of integers named edge with two columns and as many rows as there are branches in the tree; - 2.
 A character vector of length n named tip.label with the labels of the tips; - 3.
-An integer value named Nnode giving the number of (internal) nodes; - 4.
+A single integer value named Nnode giving the number of (internal) nodes; - 4.
 An attribute class equal to "phylo".